When to visit the vet?

 The most important facts at a glance

 A balanced, low-fat diet and regular exercise are crucial for preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring..
 Research focuses on genetic and nutritional factors as well as the development of new therapies.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the cause; early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment are crucial to avoid complications such as pancreatitis.
-Regular veterinary examinations are important to monitor the dog’s health.
+It is the first step in the management and treatment of patients. and treatment are crucial to avoid complications like pancreatitis.
+Regular veterinary examinations are important to monitor the dog’s health status.

 Causes

-Lipids are fat-like substances that circulate in the bloodstream and are essential for energy metabolism, cell structures, and hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
+Lipids are fatty substances that circulate in the bloodstream and are essential for energy metabolism, cell structures, and hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
 They regulate numerous bodily functions, including growth, metabolism, and reproduction. production.
 The body regulates lipid levels through complex mechanisms that control the absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream., production, and excretion of fats.

 In dogs suffering from hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease., this balance is disturbed.
-This can be due to genetic factors, as in primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease., which is more commonly observed in certain breeds such as the Miniature Schnauzer.
+This can be due to genetic factors, as seen in primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+It can increase the risk of cardiovascular disease., which is more commonly observed in certain breeds like the Miniature Schnauzer.
 This genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. leads to inefficient fat processing in the body.

 Secondary hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease. occurs as a result of other diseases that affect fat metabolism.
 These include hypothyroidism, diabetes mellitus, pancreatitis, and Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment..
 Certain medications and a high-fat diet can also increase lipid levels.

 The exact cause can be complex and multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems., with genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. and environmental factors playing a role.
 An accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is crucial to identify the underlying cause of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+It is the first step in the management and treatment of patients. is crucial to identify the underlying cause of the hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease..

 Symptoms